 - Select manual or pressure cook mode and cook it on HIGH PRESSURE for 4 minutes if using pre-soaked millet.
 Cook it for 8 minutes if using unsoaked millet.

-- Switch it off once done and do a normal pressure release after 10 minutes.
-You can wait for the natural pressure release as well.
+- Switch it off once done, wait 10 minutes, and do a normal pressure release.

 How to cook millet in a Stovetop Pressure Cooker

-- Close the lid and let it for 1 to 2 whistles on medium-high flame for pre-soaked millet.
+- Close the lid and let it cook for 1 to 2 whistles on medium-high heat for pre-soaked millet.
 It will take around 5 minutes.
 For unsoaked millet, cook it for 2-3 whistles, about 7 to 8 minutes.

 - Once done, take it out of the heat and let the pressure release naturally.